LostSoulfly/MiningService/README.md

 Runs in the current logged in user's Desktop environment, automatically started by the MiningService using CreateProcessAsUser.
 IdleMon starts a NamedPipe server which MiningService connects to and, using that pipe, tells the service whether the user is idle or if the user chooses, through a task tray icon, to pause mining.

+## Compiling
+Visual Studio 2017 is required.
+It should be as simple as opening the MiningService solution and doing a Build.
+You may need to restore Nuget packages by right-clicking on the solution and selecting "Restore nuget packages" if it does not restore them automatically on build.

 ## Current todo list
 - [X] Most things work!